-- Do not have a significant disability that limits basic everyday activities
+- Free from dementia or any significant disability that limits your basic everyday activities

 Get Involved